Henry Farley Courter

 Although primarily a mathematics teacher, Henry Courter was also a singer who taught music in the opening years at Healdsburg College, forerunner of today's Pacific Union College.
 A tall, thin man with a walrus mustache, he dressed in the well-tailored high-buttoned suits of that time and was a striking figure on campus.

-Courter was born in Farmington, Michigan.
+Courter was born in Farmington, Michigan, on March 29, 1847, the second oldest of seven children and one of two sons of Montgomery and Sally Content Maria Lamb Courter.
 At age eighteen, he enlisted in the Union Army and fought briefly in the Civil War.
 He attended the state normal school in Ypsilanti, Michigan, and a business college in Detroit.
 When he was 26, he moved to California on the recommendation of his physician that he move to a warmer climate.

-Four years later he married and began teaching.
+Four years later he married Carrie Cushman on September 5, 1878, and began teaching.
 In 1885 he attended a series of evangelistic meetings and became a Seventh-day Adventist.
 He was hired to teach mathematics and vocal music at Healdsburg the following year and would be there for the next fourteen years.